-For example, I was out for a run recently on an overcast and rainy day.
-A dull grey sky muted the browns and greens of the surrounding farmland, seemingly in all directions.
+For example, I was out for a run on an recent overcast and rainy day.
+A dull grey sky muted the colors of the surrounding farmland.
 But cresting the top of a hill, I saw a group of white farmhouses about a mile away, standing out in bright relief.
 A warm white light set them apart from their otherwise lackluster surroundings.
-Looking up, I could see a hole or two in the cloud cover, including one that provided the farm it’s own private light bath.
-The contrast was a sight to see, something like luminaries laid out in an otherwise dark yard on an early fall night.
+Looking up, I saw the hole in the cloud cover, including one that provided the farm it’s own private light bath.
+The contrast was a sight to see, and the houses were like luminaries laid out in an otherwise dark yard on an early fall night.

-Although this might be nothing exceptional in isolation, Orkney seems to provide these light shows on a running basis.
+Although this might be nothing exceptional in isolation, Orkney provides these light shows on a running basis.

 And this far north, the lights are on until quite late!
 The sun, when it finally is ready to set, takes a long time to surrender.
 It goes more sideways than down, and even after setting, it still lingers just below the horizon, resulting in a long-lasting twilight.
 Even into September, we cover the windows and overhead hatch in the bedroom at night to shut out the sunlight, so that Alexander will let go of the day long before the sun does.
 The shutters serve their purpose in the morning too, allowing us all to sleep for hours after daylight arrives.

-These long days throw off and shorten Alexander’s sleep cycle.
-One night while berthed, I had gotten up at about 4:00 a.m. to adjust something on the boat.
+(These long days throw off and shorten Alexander’s sleep cycle.
+One night while berthed, I had gotten up at about 4:00 a.m. to adjust a creaking line.
 Coming back to bed, I stood in the open door with first light streaming in behind me.
-I whispered to Sima, “Are you awake.”
 Alexander, from a sound sleep, shot upright, his eyes still mostly closed.
-“Wake up time!?”
-“No!,” Sima grumbled, forcing him back down with the back of her arm as I closed the door.
-Alexander murmured, rolled over, and went back to sleep.
+“Wake up time!?” he asked excitedly.
+“No!,” Sima grumbled, forcing him back down with the back of her arm as I pulled the door closed behind me.
+Alexander murmured some more, rolled over, and went back to sleep.)